OmarChouchane/Eventy/README.md

 ## 📞 Contact

-Created with ❤️ by Your Name
+Created with ❤️ by Chouchane Omar
 Feel free to reach out for questions, feedback, or collaboration!

 ---